yapishu/essays/shm/readme.md

 #### CPU

 CPUs are the main bottleneck on operational speed, but are notoriously difficult to directly compare to one another, since many variables must be accounted for -- power draw, clock speed, core count, etc. It's best to bucket them by manufacturing date and general categories, like "2020 mobile processor" or "2017 desktop CPU", before making comparisons.

 SBCs and Laptop boards will always have an integrated processor, which should be known and considered when you make the selection.
 OEM desktops are usually built around a particular CPU class or model but can be swapped out for another unit with the same socket specification.

 Generally speaking: newer is better.
 Moore's law holds, and a CPU released in 2022 is almost always going to be better than one from 2015.

 ### Disk

 Disk is long-term storage for your device -- all content that persists between reboots.
 Some services require significant disk space, but many uses require little or no space to operate continuously for years.
 However, running services like Urbit or media servers require ample room for growth.

 We strongly recommend solid state drives over SD cards or mechanical hard drives as they are more durable and less susceptible to failure.
 You can connect your SSD to your motherboard via USB, PCIE, or SATA connection -- while all of these will work, a PCIE or SATA connection is preferred as these methods will ensure you take full advantage of the speed of your SSD.

 **Minimum Requirements**: 128GB SSD

 **Recommend Requirements**: ≥500GB SSD

-### Open Source Operating Systems + Software
+### Open Source Operating Systems & Software

 - **Linux** -- almost any personal server software you run is going to be built on top of Linux, whether you're aware of it or not.
-Gaining basic familiarity with operating a Linux device, especially from the command line, is a major capability boost and powerful s
+Gaining basic familiarity with operating a Linux device, especially from the command line, is a major capability boost and powerful tool that makes many novel tasks tractable.

-- Colony OS

-- GroundSeg & StarTram
+  Everything else on this list is built on Linux, as it is the de facto standard for free computing.

+- **ColonyOS** -- Native Planet's purpose-built Linux distribution for running Groundseg (see below).
+Includes optional desktop environment, but designed for 'headless' (remote, monitorless) usage.

+- **Urbit** -- A new internet from first principles.
+Urbit is an operating system that runs on top of conventional server OSes and allows you to maintain total ownership of your data and communications.
+Urbits have a permanent identity and properties that allow it to belong to you in ways that conventional software and computers cannot.

+- **GroundSeg & StarTram** -- Your server's Urbit orchestration layer.
+  GroundSeg is software designed to run Urbit on home PCs and abstract away the complexities of Linux system administration.
+StarTram is the networking backend that makes the web interface and hosted services accessible from anywhere, available as a managed subscription service or a self-hosted minimal-config deployment ("Anchor").

+- **Umbrel** -- Originally a personal server software suite designed around Bitcoin, Umbrel now aims to be a general-purpose Linux server administration framework and control center.
+Supports many popular self-hosted software packages like cryptocurrency tools, media centers, and social software.

+- **Casa OS** -- Similar to Umbrel, another general-purpose personal server suite meant for running conventional Linux softwar easily, aimed primarily at ZimaBoard SBC personal servers.

+### NAT, Relays and Firewalls

+Hosting a personal server at home requires more than just installing software on a computer on your local network.
+Due to the finite nature of IPv4 address space, the devices running on your home network have local, or private IP addresses that by default aren't reachable by devices outside of that network.
+When it comes to making your software reachable from the broader internet, you have several options:

+- Configuring networking rules
-- Casa OS
+- Cloud deployment

-- Umbrel
+- Private VPNs

-- ClearOS
+- Relaying your connection

-#### VPNs, NAT Traversal, and Third Party Relays

-In today's digital landscape, the importance of VPNs (Virtual Private Networks) cannot be overstated when it comes to hosting your own personal server.
-A VPN establishes a secure and encrypted connection between your server and the outside world, shielding your data from prying eyes and potential cyber threats.
-By masking your server's true IP address, a VPN ensures your online activities remain confidential and your server's vulnerabilities are significantly reduced.
-This layer of protection not only safeguards your personal information but also bolsters the security of the data stored on your server, making VPNs an indispensable tool for responsible and secure self-hosting.

-Router punching, another critical aspect of self-hosting, plays a pivotal role in overcoming the challenges of network configurations and firewall restrictions.
-It enables your server to establish direct connections with external devices even if they are situated behind routers or firewalls.
-By skillfully navigating these barriers, router punching ensures seamless and efficient communication between your personal server and its users, irrespective of their geographic locations.
-This capability not only enhances user experience but also streamlines the accessibility of your hosted services, making them readily available to a wider audience.
+Configuring your own network is the most resourceful option -- if you understand the problem you're solving, you can configure static IP addresses and port forwarding rules to allow predetermined traffic patterns to flow across your network boundary in a defined way to make specific services publicly reachable.

+Running your software in the cloud sidesteps some of this complexity -- this tends to mean running your software in the cloud on a VPS (virtual private server).
+This option reduces the complexity of software deployment in some ways, but also means absolving yourself of sovereignty over your software.
+Instead of running your own services, you're renting CPU time on a mainframe.

+Private VPNs, like Tailscale, allow you to address the problem of public access without inheriting the security or privacy considerations that may entail.
+Tailscale is a networking framework built on top of Wireguard, that allows you to create private networks that are reachable from the public internet.
+Instead of publicly exposing your service, you can connect to a private network of your devices running the Tailscale client software (or an equivalent) and then connect to your devices via their private addresses on a virtual LAN.
+This has advantages, but maybe a non-starter for some purposes that require public connectability.

+Relaying your connection is a final option -- GroundSeg's StarTram service, also built on top of Wireguard, forwards defined services to a publicly-connectable endpoint at will, allowing you to control which services public and which are not.
+In GroundSeg, this means giving Urbit ships a public subdomain with encryption, tunneled over another connection that is itself encrypted.

 The integration of third-party relays, such as Native Planet's innovative StarTram service, amplifies the reliability and reach of your self-hosted